Welcome to Academic Integrity and Research Ethics (AIRE)

 Although research ethics is generally considered blind to cultural or community influences, humans are inevitably influenced by culture and community despite strong pressure to be objective.
 Research ethics discussions give voice to research/scholarly practitioners as our humanity is woven throughout responsible conduct of research content areas.

-AIRE is guided by an advisory committee comprised of faculty and members of the community with experience and interest in research ethics, who were appointed by the Vice President for Research.
-Under their guidance, AIRE performs a number of outreach efforts to create a culture of research excellence by increasing awareness of research ethics and the importance of academic integrity.
+AIRE works with faculty and members of the community with experience and interest in research ethics.
+Faculty and administrative collaborators either work to include research ethics as part of their curriculum, teach research ethics actively, or set aside time for AIRE faculty to teach in their classroom (ethics-across-the-curriculum).
+These collaborations have gone a long way to create a culture of research excellence by increasing awareness of research ethics and the importance of academic integrity.

-- Shawn Berman, Associate Dean: ASM Administration, Anderson School of Management
+- Dr. Shawn Berman, Professor of Business and Society Strategic Management, Anderson School of Management

-- Julie Coonrod, Dean, Graduate Studies; Professor, Civil Engineering
+- Dr. Julie Coonrod, Interim Dean, Anderson School of Business; Professor, Civil Engineering

-- Charles Fleddermann, Associate Dean for Academic Affairs, School of Engineering; Professor, Electrical Engineering
+- Dr. Charles Fleddermann, Associate Dean for Academic Affairs, School of Engineering; Professor, Electrical Engineering

-- John Gluck, Professor Emeritus, Psychology; Affiliate Faculty, Kennedy Institute of Ethics, Georgetown University
+- Dr. John Gluck, Professor Emeritus, Psychology; Affiliate Faculty, Kennedy Institute of Ethics, Georgetown University

-- Diane Marshall, Associate Dean for Curriculum and Instruction, College of Arts and Sciences; Professor, Biology
+- Dr. Diane Marshall, Associate Dean for Curriculum and Instruction, College of Arts and Sciences; Professor, Biology

-- Barbara McCrady, Director, Center on Alcoholism, Substance Abuse and Addictions (CASAA); Distinguished Professor, Psychology
+- Dr. Barbara S. McCrady, Distinguished Professor, Department of Psychology and Center on Alcoholism, Substance Abuse and Addictions (CASAA);

 - Linda Melville, Associate Director, International Student & Scholar Services, Global Education Office (GEO)